Andrew-Vinci/AppFinder/README.md

 ## Description

-This project is property of Andrew Vinci, Matthew Cournoyer, Kristin DeMatteo, and Ethan Helms.
+**This project is property of Andrew Vinci, Matthew Cournoyer, Kristin DeMatteo, and Ethan Helms.**

-It was done as a joint collaboration in the class Human-Computer-Interaction at Champlain College.
+*AppFinder was done as a joint collaboration in the class Human-Computer-Interaction at Champlain College.*

-Teacher: David Kopec
+**Teacher: David Kopec**
-Semester: Fall Semester 2023
+**Semester: Fall Semester 2023**

 This project is meant to act as part of an experiment to determine how icon color affects a user's ability to quickly and easily identify said icon from amongst other apps.